 A child may have certain delays in their cognitive and socio-emotional development that make communicating to others and adapting to a new environment very challenging.

 For example, children with autism or dysphasia can have more intense and prolonged symptoms of separation anxiety, due to their challenges connecting and communicating with other people.

 For some kids, physical fragility can affect emotional fragility, especially if this is combined with parents’ overprotection.
-Examples of such fragility are: difficulties with hearing or vision, asthma, diabetes, epilepsy, and heart problems.
+Examples of such fragility are difficulties with hearing or vision, asthma, diabetes, epilepsy, and heart problems.

-When it comes to mental health, it is always important to consider a history of mental disorders in family which may indicate a higher vulnerability.
+When it comes to mental health, it is always important to consider a history of mental disorders in the family which may indicate a higher vulnerability.

 Professionals, such as psychiatrists and psychologists, use various assessments and interview methods to evaluate a child for separation anxiety disorder.
 As for any other mental disorders, a licensed professional is diagnosing based on diagnostic criteria (signs and symptoms) found in the Diagnostic and Statistical Manual of Mental Disorders V (DSM-V).